Azure-Samples/media-services-v3-java/README.md

 products:
   - azure
   - azure-media-services
-description: "The samples in this repo show how to encode, package, protect your videos with Azure Media Services v3 using Java SDK."
+description: "The samples in this repo show how to encode, package, protect, analyze your videos with Azure Media Services v3 using Java SDK."
 ---

 # Azure Media Services v3 samples using Java